anaconda/anaconda-ident/README.md

 By hosting these builds in your internal package repository and software store, you can greatly simplify the distribution of this tool throughout your organization.

+## Maintainer information

+See [Maintainer information](MAINTAINERS.md) for the versioning scheme, vulnerability reporting, and coordinated disclosure policy.